THE HUB MODEL

 Low barrier, integrated services

-RaY breaks down barriers to access that youth face at many organizations.
+RaY breaks down accessibility barriers.
 A no-wrong-door policy means that staff help youth system navigate and find the supports they need, without the need to show ID.
 Most importantly, RaY is non-judgmental and provides a safe space for youth to access services.

 Four pillars for ending youth homelessness